geomagpy/MARTAS/README.md

 **app**  |
 app/addcred.py    |	run to add protected credentials to be used e.g. by data sending protocol, database connections etc, avoinding the use of plain text passwords in scripts app/archive.py    |	MARCOS job to periodically archive contents of the data base into archive files (e.g. CDF).
 Remove information from the data base exceeding a defined age.
-The latter requires additionally to run sql optimze routines in order to prevent an overflow of the local data base storage files. app/ardcomm.py    |	Communication program for microcontrollers (here ARDUINO) e.g. used for reomte switching commands app/cleanup.sh    |	remove buffer files older than a definite period app/collectfile.py    |	access data locally or via rsync/ssh/ftp and add it to files/DB app/deleteold.py    |	delete old inputs from a database, using a sampling rate dependent indicator (deleteold.py -h) app/di.py    |	Routine based on MagPys absoluteAnalysis tool to analyse geomagnetic DI measurements from multiple input sources/observatories. app/file_upload.py    |	Wrapper to upload files to remote machine using either ssh, rsync, ftp app/monitor.py    |	Monitoring application to check buffer files (martas), database actuality (marcos), disk space and log files; can trigger external scripts app/mpconvert.py    |	converts MARTAS binary buffer files to other formats app/optimzetables.py    |	application to be used with archive.py or deleteold.py; uses SQL Optimze methods to clear the table space after data has been removed - non-blocking app/senddata.py    |	Send data from MARTAS to any other machine using cron/scheduler - OLD app/sendip.py    |	Helper for checking and sending public IP  (via ftp) - OLD app/serialinit.py    |	Load initialization file (in init) to activate continuous serial data delivery (passive mode) app/telegramnote.py    |	Small program to send notes to a Telegram Messenger BOT.
-Useful for periodic information as an alternative to e-mail. app/testnote.py    |	Small routine to test notification sending via email, telegram, etc. app/testserial.py    |	Small routine to test serial communication. app/threshold.py    |	Threshold tester (see section 7.1) **core**  |  Core methods used by the most runtime scripts and applications core/martas.py    |	basic logging routines for MARTAS/MARCOS and wrapper for e-mail,logfile,telegram notifications core/acquisitionsupport.py    |	contains general communication methods and configuration file interpreters
+The latter requires additionally to run sql optimze routines in order to prevent an overflow of the local data base storage files. app/ardcomm.py    |	Communication program for microcontrollers (here ARDUINO) e.g. used for reomte switching commands app/backup_config.sh    |	Bash scripts wich creates a zipped backup file containing all configuration information - stored in HOME/Backups (apply weekly) app/cleanup.sh    |	remove buffer files older than a definite period app/deleteold.py    |	delete old inputs from a database, using a sampling rate dependent indicator (deleteold.py -h) app/di.py    |	Routine based on MagPys absoluteAnalysis tool to analyse geomagnetic DI measurements from multiple input sources/observatories. app/file_upload.py    |	Wrapper to upload files to remote machine using either ssh, rsync, ftp app/file_download.py    |	Wrapper to download files to remote machine using either ssh, rsync, ftp app/monitor.py    |	Monitoring application to check buffer files (martas), database actuality (marcos), disk space and log files; can trigger external scripts app/mpconvert.py    |	converts MARTAS binary buffer files to other formats app/optimzetables.py    |	application to be used with archive.py or deleteold.py; uses SQL Optimze methods to clear the table space after data has been removed - non-blocking app/sendip.py    |	Helper for checking and sending public IP  (via ftp) - OLD app/serialinit.py    |	Load initialization file (in init) to activate continuous serial data delivery (passive mode) app/telegramnote.py    |	Small program to send notes to a Telegram Messenger BOT.
+Useful for periodic information as an alternative to e-mail. app/testnote.py    |	Small routine to test notification sending via email, telegram, etc. app/testserial.py    |	Small routine to test serial communication. app/threshold.py    |	Threshold tester (see section 7.1) app/collectfile.py    |	access data locally or via rsync/ssh/ftp and add it to files/DB - OLD - replaced by file_download app/senddata.py    |	Send data from MARTAS to any other machine using cron/scheduler - OLD - replaced by file_upload **core**  |  Core methods used by the most runtime scripts and applications core/martas.py    |	basic logging routines for MARTAS/MARCOS and wrapper for e-mail,logfile,telegram notifications core/acquisitionsupport.py    |	contains general communication methods and configuration file interpreters